What is a balance sheet projection?

 Fixed assets: PP&E and intangible assets

-Long-term fixed assets like machinery and equipment count as PP&E. Intangible assets concern patents, trademarks, and copyrights.
+Long-term fixed assets like machinery and equipment count as property, plant, and equipment (PP&E).
+Intangible assets concern patents, trademarks, and copyrights.
 The more revenue a company generates, the more PP&E and intangible assets it usually has.

 These assets typically last for years, but their value needs to be forecasted yearly due to depreciation.
 This can make predictions tricky at times, but you can use roll-forward calculations for both to determine the change in any value.